Sharron Levy

 Sharron Levy (שרון לוי; born 17 November 1977) is a singer-songwriter originally from Israel.
-In 2011 she reached the semi-finals of the German television show The Voice of Germany.
-Originally she was established as a rock singer in the band Super Massive Object and later in Captive Audio.
+In 2011, she reached the semi-finals of the German television show The Voice of Germany.
+Originally, she was established as a rock singer in the band Super Massive Object and later in Captive Audio.

 Early life

 Sharron Levy was born in Haifa in Israel and grew up in Tel Aviv.
-At the age of nine she relocated with her mother and brother to London, England.
-After attending a Jewish primary school in London, she went on to a Jewish boarding school Carmel College in Oxfordshire where she stayed until the age of sixteen.
+At the age of nine she moved with her mother and brother to London, England.
+After attending a Jewish primary school in London, she went on to a Jewish boarding school, Carmel College in Oxfordshire ,where she stayed until the age of sixteen.

-Following Carmel College, Levy completed a performing arts course in Henley College which inspired her to learn more about the production side of the arts and she moved to Newcastle upon Tyne to study Music Production.
+Following Carmel College, Levy completed a performing arts course in Henley College and moved to Newcastle upon Tyne to study music production.

 Bands

 Levy's first band was One Drop, an already established band searching for a singer.
 She spent two years with the band performing shows around the Newcastle area.
 One Drop's drummer, Andy Walker and Levy left One Drop to form a new band – Super Massive Object (SMO).
 SMO gave Levy a chance to write and perform her own songs and co-write with Walker.
 After four years and a number of line up changes, Super Massive Object split up.

 A short while later Levy joined Anthony Bye (bass) and Paul Kirk (drums) who were seeking a singer.
 The trio became Captive Audio with Levy playing guitar and singing lead vocals.
 Captive Audio performed across the UK and recorded an album: Visceral.
 The band relocated to London to build on their growing success.
 The band split shortly after and the album was never released although some of the tracks are still available as free downloads on the band's website.